 In the context of a competency-based curriculum, we provide a strong clinical and operative experience, a comprehensive didactic program, and hands-on resident involvement in research and surgical innovation.

-Our program has been fully accredited by the Accreditation Council for Graduate Medical Education (ACGME) and builds on an over 50 year history of training the finest urologists in the country, many of which have assumed leadership positions in the urological community and the academic world.
+Our program has been fully accredited by the Accreditation Council for Graduate Medical Education (ACGME) and builds on an over 60 year history of training the finest urologists in the country, many of which have assumed leadership positions in the urological community and the academic world.